for the love of singing

 Stacks Image 27

-Thomas Kovacs performing at the Kiwi Kick in Toronto's trendy Bloor West Village in 1997
+Kovacs performing at the Kiwi Kick in Toronto's trendy Bloor West Village in 1997

-2001: Kovacs becomes a 'musician in residence' aboard an Adventure Canada expedition in the Arctic.
+Adventure Canada expedition in the Arctic.
 (In 2023, Adventure Canada wins the top spot in the USA TODAY 10Best Readers' Choice for Best Adventure Cruise Line for the sixth consecutive year!)
 Between 2001 and 2022, Kovacs delivers his unique entertainment brand aboard twenty-six Adventure Canada expeditions.
-Guest passengers include Bill "Father Goose" Lishman, Farley Mowat, and Margaret Atwood, with whom Kovacs composes the music to her lyrics for Zodiac Driver.
+Staff include Bill "Father Goose" Lishman, Farley Mowat, and Margaret Atwood.
 These voyages take his singing talents to Iceland, Greenland, the Northwest Passage, numerous Inuit communities in Nunavut, Baja California, the Galapagos Islands, and the Antarctic.

-2009: Kovacs receives the Toastmasters District 60 Best Humorous Speech Award by recounting his hilarious experiences performing for U.S. troops in the Persian Gulf.
+Kovacs receives the Toastmasters District 60 Best Humorous Speech Award by recounting his hilarious experiences performing for U.S. troops in the Persian Gulf.

 Stacks Image 45

-Stacks Image 82
+Stacks Image 163

-2016: Kovacs's heavy singing schedule eventually takes a toll on his voice.
+Kovacs's heavy singing schedule eventually takes a toll on his voice.
 He undergoes surgery on his vocal cords with the same otolaryngologist who, in 2005 performed a similar operation on Jim Cuddy of Blue Rodeo.
 For the several months following the successful surgery, Kovacs learns proper vocal technique to avoid injuring his cords again.
 Joyfully he regains full use of his voice.

-2020: COVID-19 hits.
+COVID-19 hits.
 In person bookings dry up.
-Kovacs pivots and creates a weekly show on his Facebook page.
+Kovacs pivots and creates a weekly online show on his Facebook page.
 Fans tune in from all over the world.
 Along the way, he writes a new song every week!

-2022-2023: Kovacs returns to in-person performing, booking a blend of private events, restaurant and pub gigs, and soul-rewarding time-outs to write new songs.
+Kovacs returns to in-person performing, booking a blend of private events, restaurant and pub gigs, and soul-rewarding time-outs to write new songs.
 Life is good!